-The following application elements MUST be included in the application submission for an application to meet the basic minimum requirements (BMR) to advance to peer review and receive consideration for funding: Program Narrative, Budget Detail Worksheet (including Budget Narrative), and resumes/curriculum vitae of key personnel.
+For this solicitation, NIJ has designated the following application elements as critical: Program Narrative, Budget Detail Worksheet (including Budget Narrative), and resumes/curriculum vitae of key personnel.
 (For purposes of this solicitation, "key personnel" means the principal investigator, and any and all co-principal investigators.)